Ramakrishnananda

-Ramakrishnananda (13 July 1863 – 21 August 1911) was one of the direct disciples of Ramakrishna Paramahamsa.
+Ramakrishnananda (13 July 1863 – 21 August 1911) was one of the direct disciples of Ramakrishna.
 Known for his "Gurubhakti" [Service to the Guru], he served the Baranagore Math for 12 years without missing a single day.

 Biography

 Ramakrishnananda was born as Shashi Bhushan Chakravarty on 13 July 1863.
 His father Ishwara Chandra Chakravarty was an expert in ritualistic worship, and Shashi imbibed from him love for ritualistic worship.
 After passing out of the village school, he went to Kolkata and lived with his cousin Sharat (later, Swami Saradananda) for higher education.
 A brilliant student, he chose mathematics for the B.A. course, which, however, he could not complete owing to the terminal illness of Ramakrishna at Cossipore.

 While studying in a Calcutta college, Shashi and Sharat joined the Brahmo Samaj, and heard about Ramakrishna from Keshab Chandra Sen himself.
 In October 1883 they visited Dakshineswar and were deeply attracted to Ramakrishna, who used to say that Shashi and Sharat had been the followers of Jesus Christ in their previous birth.